 Don't feel they look like themselves

 "Looking natural" means different things to different people.
 For some, it's about having a more youthful appearance without looking like they're trying too hard.
 Others want to look like themselves without having to work at it.
-Whatever your reason, there are other ways of achieving your desired look than with Botox or another injectable filler treatment.
+Whatever your reason, there are other ways of achieving your desired look than with neurotoxins or another injectable filler treatment.

-It is important to find a doctor that has experience in Botox injections and understands how best to use them on different types of facial features in order to achieve natural looking results.To achieve the most natural looking results, you should take the time to interview multiple medical professionals and view their clients’ Botox before and after pictures.
+It is important to find a doctor that has experience in injections and understands how best to use them on different types of facial features in order to achieve natural looking results.To achieve the most natural looking results, you should take the time to interview multiple medical professionals and view their clients’ Botox before and after pictures.

-Botox paralyzes the facial muscles so that you are unable to make certain facial movements.
+Neurotoxins paralyze the facial muscles so that you are unable to make certain facial movements.
 While this facial paralysis ensures that your face is unable to create expression lines in the skin, and therefore limits wrinkling, it also can limit some facial expressions and create a robotic face.

 The body breaks down the neurotoxic protein over the course of three to four months.
 The amino acid components of the protein can be reused by the body or processed out of the body by the liver and the kidneys.

-Although the stress to the body to process Botox is likely minimal, all toxins put some amount of stress on the body’s detox pathways.
+Although the stress to the body to process them is likely minimal, all toxins put some amount of stress on the body’s detox pathways.
 Some women are choosing to take a holistic approach and attempting to limit any unnecessary toxins in their lives.

 Other health contraindications